Web Analytics: What They Are and How to Use Them to Improve Your Business

 Have you ever ventured into the web analytics pages on Facebook, Twitter, or your personal website and walked away confused?
 The data we collect is only as good as our interpretations of it.
 If you’ve ever found yourself asking “what are web analytics?”
-This guide will will help you.
+This guide will help you

 Did you know the web analytics market is projected to grow to $3.09 billion in 2019?
 That’s a compound annual growth rate of 18.3%.
 The question to ask yourself is why?

-What are web analytics, and why are big names like Google and Microsoft investing tens of millions of dollars into this market?
-Let’s answer the why first.
+What is web analytics, and why are big names like Google and Microsoft investing tens of millions of dollars into this market?
+Let’s answer the why first: MONEY.